 It is important that the construction conditions and process be monitored.
 If the actual subgrade has lower strength than that assumed for design, the structural section design thicknesses must be re-evaluated.
 Observation of rutting of the aggregate layer, for example, can pinpoint weak subgrade areas, allowing design adjustments to be made on site if necessary.

-For more information about Inlet Protection, contact Inside Sales at 800.448.3636 or infogeo@ferguson.com or visit us at fergusongss.com
+For more information about Geotextiles, contact infogeo@ferguson.com or visit us at fergusongss.com